Act Governing Food Safety and Sanitation

 1. The term “foods” shall mean goods provided to people for eating, drinking, or chewing, and the raw materials of such goods.

-2. The term “special dietary foods” shall mean infant and follow-up formula, formula for certain disease or other formula approved by the central competent authority to be consumed by people with special nutrient requirement.
+2. The term “special dietary foods” shall mean infant and follow-up formula, formula for certain diseases or other formula approved by the central competent authority to be consumed by people with special nutrient requirement.

 4. The term "food utensils" shall mean instruments, tools, or containers that come into direct contact with foods or food additives.